Theodore Moustakas

-Biography

-Moustakas was born in a small village in Greece.
+Early life and education

 In 1964, he completed a Bachelor of Science (B.Sc.) in Physics from Aristotle University.
-Moustakas attained a doctoral degree in 1974 at Columbia University, with his thesis titled Transport and recombination properties of amorphous arsenic telluride thin films.
+Moustakas attained a doctoral degree and a M.Phil. in 1974 at Columbia University in Solid State Science and Engineering, with his thesis titled Transport and recombination properties of amorphous arsenic telluride thin films.

 Co-inventor of blue LED

 Role

 In August 1991, Moustakas published details on a buffer-layer process for growing high-purity GaN on a substrate using a two-step MOCVD process.
 Several months later, Shuji Nakamura, then a doctoral student at the Nichia Corporation, published similar results in a different journal and later used the process to create a blue LED.
 Moustakas had also filed a patent (the so-called buffer-layer patent) at the time of his discovery.
 As the process Moustakas developed is indispensable in creating blue LEDs, and since he was the first to come up with the process, he is considered to have co-invented the blue LED.